 While the reinsurance agreement with National Indemnity provides very significant additional reinsurance cover to Equitas, it does not disturb the existing chain of reinsurance established as part of Lloyd's Reconstruction and Renewal.
 Since Equitas Insurance Limited remains ultimately responsible for the insurance liabilities, the agreement includes a number of provisions that allow continued monitoring of the run-off.
 Mr Heap, as Chief Executive, carries out this monitoring function, reporting to the Board.
 The Board meets regularly to receive the operational reports from RMSL relating to the run-off activities, monitor the investment portfolio, deal with regulatory matters and handle any other corporate business.
-There are no committees of the Board since all matters are brought to the attention of the whole Board.
+The only committee of the Board is an audit committee since all other matters are brought to the attention of the whole Board.
+The Equitas Holdings Audit committee is chaired by Mr DES Shipley, all members of the board are members of the Audit committee with the exception of the CEO.
 The boards of Equitas Holdings Limited, Equitas Insurance Limited, Equitas Reinsurance Limited and Equitas Limited are identical and include a Chairman, a Chief Executive Officer and six non-executive directors.
-The Chairman and three of the non-executive directors are also trustees of the Equitas Trust which holds the ordinary share capital of Equitas Holdings Limited.
+The Chairman and three of the nonexecutive directors are also trustees of the Equitas Trust which holds the ordinary share capital of Equitas Holdings Limited.
 Lloyd's as shareholder of the deferred share in Equitas Holdings Limited is entitled to nominate a non-executive director as listed on page 8.